MonoTech01/MonoTech01/README.md

 ## Hi there 👋 My name is Mono (>^_^<).
-I'm a Network Technician student evolving my IT & Networking & Cybersecurity skills.
+I'm a Network Technician evolving my IT & Networking & Cybersecurity skills.
 I'm using this GitHub to showcase my projects & labs, track my progress, and connect with others.

 Note: I'll be uploading more regularly, so stay tuned!
 Please check my Repositories for more details!